 Factors that must be considered in estimating the work to be completed and ultimate profit include labor productivity and availability, the nature and complexity of work to be performed, the impact of change orders, availability of raw materials and the impact of delayed performance.
-Although we continually strive to accurately estimate our progress toward completion and profitability, adjustments to overall contract revenue and contract costs could be significant in future periods due to several factors including but not limited to, settlement of claims against customers, vendor claims against us, customer change orders, changes in cost estimates, changes in project contingencies and settlement of customer claims against us, such as liquidated damage claims.
-If the aggregate combined cost estimates for uncompleted contracts that are recognized using the percentage-of-completion method in our product sales businesses had been higher or lower by 1% in 2015, our income before income taxes would have decreased or increased by approximately \$7.1 million.
-As of December 31, 2015, we had recognized approximately \$47.4 million in estimated earnings on uncompleted contracts.
+If the aggregate combined cost estimates for uncompleted contracts that are recognized using the percentage-of-completion method in our product sales businesses had been higher or lower by 1% in 2015, our income before income taxes would have decreased or increased by approximately \$7.2 million.
+As of December 31, 2015, we had recognized approximately \$84.3 million in estimated earnings on uncompleted contracts.